BlackIron Financial

 What It Is

 Traditional group plans are what most people think of as “employee health insurance.”
-Employers select a plan (often from carriers like Anthem, UnitedHealthcare, or Nationwide), contribute to premiums, and employees pay the rest via payroll deductions.
+Employers select a plan (often from carriers like Anthem, UnitedHealthcare, or other regional options), contribute to premiums, and employees pay the rest via payroll deductions.
 BlackIron helps Indiana businesses compare carriers side-by-side to match benefits goals and budget.

 Pros